reactjs/react.dev/src/content/reference/react-dom/components/form.md

 1. the function passed to the `<form>`'s `action` prop be a [Server Action](/reference/react/use-server)
 1. the `useFormState` Hook be used to display the error message

-`useFormState` takes two parameters: a [Server Action](/reference/react/use-server) and an inital state. `useFormState` returns two values, a state variable and an action.
+`useFormState` takes two parameters: a [Server Action](/reference/react/use-server) and an initial state. `useFormState` returns two values, a state variable and an action.
 The action returned by `useFormState` should be passed to the `action` prop of the form.
-The state varible returned by `useFormState` can be used to displayed an error message.
+The state variable returned by `useFormState` can be used to displayed an error message.
 The value returned by the [Server Action](/reference/react/use-server) passed to `useFormState` will be used to update the state variable.

 <Sandpack>